Hollywood Professional School: History

+Hollywood Conservatory of Music and Arts

 The Hollywood Professional School (HPS) was established in 1921 by pianist Gladys T. Littell under the name the Hollywood Conservatory of Music and Arts (HCMA).
 The HCMA taught both children in a pre-professional program and young adults on a pre-professional conservatory track of development.
 Originally the school only offered instruction in string instruments, piano, and vocal music, with instruction in singing initially being led by Louis Graveure, and Frances Kendig teaching piano and music theory, and string instruction by Zoellner.
 For the Fall of 1924, bandmaster, clarinetist, and composer Albert Perfect joined the faculty of the school when it expanded its offering to include woodwinds and brass instruments.
 At the same time Modest Altschuler was a visiting lecturer at the institution, and Russian pianist Alexander Kosloff joined the piano faculty.
 Soon after, Bruno David Ussher was hired to teach music history for the school, Arthur Kachel was hired to teach acting in the tradition of Leland T. Powers, Roy Harris was hired as an instructor in ear training, and Jean Galeron taught French and diction for singers.

 Several important appointments were made in December 1924 for the beginning of the Spring 1925 academic semester, including the appointment of the HCMA's first official administrative director, its founder Gladys T. Littell.
 Hugo Kirchhofer was appointed as the head of the vocal music department, and Lizeta Kalova taking over the strings department.
 In 1925 the HCMA moved into new premises at 5400 Hollywood Boulevard at Serrano Avenue with a recital on November 17, 1925.
 Opera singer Alma Stetzler taught singing at the school in the late 1920s.
 German concert pianist and composer Georg Liebling was a member of the piano faculty in the early 1930s.
 The school presented numerous student recitals and productions during the 1920s and early 1930s, as well as hosting concerts given by established professionals.
 During the late 1930s and early 1940s the conservatory portion of school reduced steadily.
+The HPS continued to operate at the HCMA under Littell.